Purple group — JUDY BLUME BOOKS

 Actually belongs to: MODIFY DECEPTIVELY

-while 'doctor' can refer to a medical professional, in this context it means to alter or manipulate deceptively
+while 'doctor' can be a fish minus a letter, in this context it refers to modifying deceptively

 These words look like they belong in one group but actually fit somewhere else entirely.